I'm a member

-DESCRIPTIONGlaucoma surgery is intended to reduce intraocular pressure (IOP) when the target IOP cannot be reached with medications.
-Due to complications with established surgical approaches such as trabeculectomy, alternative surgical treatments such as transluminal dilation by viscocanalostomy and canaloplasty are being evaluated for patients with glaucoma.
+Glaucoma surgery is intended to reduce intraocular pressure (IOP) when the target IOP cannot be reached with medications.
+Due to complications with established surgical approaches (eg, trabeculectomy), alternative surgical treatments (eg, transluminal dilation by viscocanalostomy and canaloplasty) are being evaluated for patients with glaucoma.

-More recently the Trabectome™, an electrocautery device with irrigation and aspiration, has been used to selectively ablate the trabecular meshwork and inner wall of Schlemm’s canal without external access or creation of a subconjunctival bleb.
+More recently the Trabectome™, an electrocautery device with irrigation and aspiration, has been used to selectively ablate the trabecular meshwork and inner wall of Schlemm canal without external access or creation of a subconjunctival bleb.
 IOP with this ab interno procedure is typically higher than the pressure achieved with standard filtering trabeculectomy.
-Aqueous shunts may also be placed to facilitate drainage of aqueous humor.
+Aqueous shunts may also be placed to facilitate drainage of aqueous humor (see Aqueous Shunts and Stents for Glaucoma medical policy).
 Complications of anterior chamber shunts include corneal endothelial failure and erosion of the overlying conjunctiva.

 Alternative nonpenetrating methods that are being evaluated for glaucoma are viscocanalostomy and canaloplasty.
-Viscocanalostomy is a variant of deep sclerectomy and unroofs and dilates Schlemm’s canal without penetrating the trabecular meshwork or anterior chamber.
-A high-viscosity viscoelastic solution, such as sodium hyaluronate, is used to open the canal and create a passage from the canal to a scleral reservoir.
+Viscocanalostomy is a variant of deep sclerectomy and unroofs and dilates Schlemm canal without penetrating the trabecular meshwork or anterior chamber.
+A high-viscosity viscoelastic solution, (eg, sodium hyaluronate) is used to open the canal and create a passage from the canal to a scleral reservoir.
 It has been proposed that viscocanalostomy may lower IOP while avoiding bleb-related complications.

-Canaloplasty was developed from viscocanalostomy and involves dilation and tension of Schlemm’s canal with a suture loop between the inner wall of the canal and the trabecular meshwork.
-This ab externo procedure uses the iTrack™ illuminated microcatheter (iScience Interventional) to access and dilate the length of Schlemm’s canal and to pass the suture loop through the canal.
-An important difference between viscocanalostomy and canaloplasty is that canaloplasty attempts to open the entire length of Schlemm’s canal, rather than one section of it.
+Canaloplasty, which evolved from viscocanalostomy, involves dilation and tension of Schlemm canal with a suture loop between the inner wall of the canal and the trabecular meshwork.
+This ab externo procedure uses the iTrack™ illuminated microcatheter (iScience Interventional) to access and dilate the length of Schlemm canal and to pass the suture loop through the canal.
+An important difference between viscocanalostomy and canaloplasty is that canaloplasty attempts to open the entire length of Schlemm canal, rather than one section of it.

-Since aqueous humor outflow is pressure-dependent, the pressure in the reservoir and venous system is critical for reaching the target IOP.
-Therefore, some procedures may not be able to reduce IOP below the pressure of the distal outflow system used, e.g., below 15 mm Hg, and are not indicated for patients for whom very low IOP is desired (e.g., those with advanced glaucoma).
+Because aqueous humor outflow is pressure-dependent, the pressure in the reservoir and venous system is critical for reaching the target IOP.
+Therefore, some procedures may not be able to reduce IOP below the pressure of the distal outflow system used (e.g., below 15 mm Hg) and are not indicated for patients for whom very low IOP is desired (e.g., those with advanced glaucoma).
 Health outcomes of interest are the IOP achieved, reduction in medications, ability to convert to trabeculectomy if the procedure is unsuccessful, complications, and durability of the procedure.

-The iTrack (iScience Interventional) received 510(k) marketing clearance from the U.S. Food and Drug Administration (FDA) in 2004 as a surgical ophthalmic microcannula that is indicated for the general purpose of “fluid infusion and aspiration, as well as illumination, during surgery.”
-In 2008, the iTrack received FDA-clearance for the indication of “catheterization and viscodilation of Schlemm’s canal to reduce intraocular pressure in adult patients with open angle glaucoma.”
+The iTrack (iScience Interventional) received 510(k) marketing clearance from the U.S. Food and Drug Administration (FDA) through the 510(k) process in 2004 as a surgical ophthalmic microcannula that is indicated for the general purpose of “fluid infusion and aspiration, as well as illumination, during surgery.”
+In 2008, the iTrack received FDA-clearance for the indication of “catheterization and viscodilation of [the] Schlemm canal to reduce intraocular pressure in adult patients with open angle glaucoma.”